cosmos/cosmos-sdk/docs/concepts/tx-lifecycle.md

 The final step is for validator-nodes participating in consensus to commit the block and state changes.
 Validator-nodes perform the previous step of executing state changes in order to validate the transactions, then sign the block to confirm and vote for them.
 Full-nodes that are not validators do not participate in consensus - i.e. they cannot vote - but listen for votes to understand whether or not they should commit the state changes.

-#### Prevote and Precommit
+#### Consensus

-In the **Prevote** stage, validators broadcast a signed prevote for the block they have accepted, then wait for +2/3 Prevotes from the rest of the nodes.

-In the **Precommit** stage, validators broadcast a signed precommit vote, then wait +2/3 Precommits from the rest of the nodes.
-If +2/3 Precommits are recieved, the block moves into the commit stage.

-For full details on how the consensus algorithm works, click [here](https://tendermint.com/docs/spec/consensus/consensus.html).
+The consensus layer may technically run any consensus algorithm to come to agreement on which block to accept.
+In [Tendermint BFT](https://tendermint.com/docs/spec/consensus/consensus.html), validator-nodes go through a Prevote stage and a Precommit stage, and the block requires +2/3 Precommits from the validator-nodes to move into the commit stage.
+This phase is purely in the consensus layer; `Tx` is represented as a `[]byte`.

 #### Commit

-In the **Commit** stage, full-nodes finalize the state changes.
+In the **Commit** stage, full-nodes commit to a new block to be added to the blockchain and finalize the state changes on the application layer.
 A new state root is generated to serve as a merkle proof for the state change.
 Applications that inherit from [Baseapp](./baseapp.md) use its [`Commit`](./baseapp.md#commit) ABCI method; it syncs all the states by writing the `deliverState` into the application's internal state.
 As soon as the state changes are committed, `checkState` and `queryState` start afresh from the most recently committed state and `deliverState` resets to `nil` in order to be consistent and reflect the changes.

 Note that not all blocks have the same number of transactions and it is possible for consensus to result in a `nil` block or one with none at all.
 In a public blockchain network, it is also possible for validators to be **byzantine**, or malicious, which may prevent `Tx` from being committed in the blockchain.
 Possible malicious behaviors include the proposer deciding to censor `Tx` by excluding it from the block or a validator voting against the block.